Stateful Behaviour

 }

-- If multiple conditions are true when the state is activated, the order in which the links were added determines the transition.
+- If multiple conditions are true when the state is activated, the order in which the links were added determines which transition is triggered.

 - Raising the